filamentgroup/fixed-sticky/README.md

 - On intialisation, events are attached to the scroll and resize events called window.scroll.fixedsticky and window.resize.fixedsticky.
 If either of these are removed - even if they are then added back - the binding with exsiting sticky elements will break.
 - The config, dimensions, rest positions and state of each sticky element is held in the jQuery data() object on that element.
 This allows multiple instances to be added to a page.

+### Touch/Mobile devices

+iOS 6.1+ supports `position:sticky` out of the box and has little to no performance cost and few perceivable performance downsides on any supported device.
+Currently, Chrome (v39) on Android does not support `regularylyposition:sticky`, but does evaluate the scroll event and paint the screen before `onTouchEnd`.
+It's screen paint rate isn't usually as fast as desktop chrome - so sticky elements may lag/overshoot before they update to their correct position, but it could be considered acceptable depending on the device.
+Android webkit browsers are untested.
+Windows 8RTE browsers are untested.

+With smaller devices, you may want to not offer a sticky behaviour (eg, a floating sidebar on a phone may not be a sidebar at all).
+We're trying to evaluate whether a javascript, CSS or mixed solution would be preferred.
+A JS solution would stop events/DOM manipulation where it wasn't required, but a CSS solution would go to the root of the solution - the media query.
+For the moment, it's recommended that a media query such as the below is used:

+    @media screen AND (max-width:599px) {
+        .fixed-sticky {
+            position: static !important;
+        }
+    }

 ## TODO

 * Add support for table headers.